Agoric/documentation/CONTRIBUTING.md

 ### Importing and testing code snippets

-**tyg todo: Note: There was a lot of this that I found possibly ambiguous.
-I've tried to specify a few more things to make it clearer, but you should probably review this section carefully make sure my interpretations are correct or not**

 Code snippets are not short inline code bits like `const x = 2 + 2;`.
 Or code blocks denoted in Markdown by starting with a line consisting of three backquotes with `js` appended and ending with a line consisting of three backquotes.

 Rather, code snippets are actual development or test code from the Agoric-SDK repo, or code held to a similar standard of correctness.
 They should pass `lint` and run with no errors.
-This ensures our documents use real code that works with the current agoric-sdk version (whatever is on master) and is not outdated. **tyg todo: I'm not quite seeing this guaranteeing things, since we're not extracting the code directly from agoric-sdk.
-It'd seem if we don't check and manually update the snippets file after each upgrade, we risk falling out of sync with the agoric-sdk repo.**
+This provides assurance our documents use real code that works with the current agoric-sdk version (whatever is on master) and is not outdated.
+However, you do need to remember to, after any new SDK release, do any needed snippet updates to the new release.
+The `yarn `test` command run during CI over documentation will test if snippets work with the current agoric-sdk release.

 To import code snippets into the documentation, create a file under `Agoric/documentation/snippets/`. **tyg todo: It appears there should be only one